News update – Focus on timelines & loans, grants & donations

 Section 270 reporting guidelines

 The s.270 reporting guidelines (PDF 290.3KB) only apply where a s.270 certificate has been issued for that financial year (a certificate can only be issued to an organisation which is a single reporting unit, and where income was less than $100,000 for that financial year).
-For information on how to report under s.270 please contact the ROC at email@example.com.
+These reporting guidelines were gazetted in the Federal Register of Legislation on 4 May 2018.
+For information on how to report under s.270 please contact the ROC at firstname.lastname@example.org.

 Our risk-based approach